 - Extremely rapid uterine contractions

 Unfortunately, the cause of placental abruption is still unknown, although experts are continuously researching the condition.
 Scientists and other experts suggest it may happen due to abdominal trauma or loss of amniotic fluid.

-A number of risk factors may contribute to the risk of placental abruption, including:
+A number of factors may contribute to placental abruption risk factors, including:

 - Advanced maternal age (40 and older)

 - Blood clot disorders

 - Carrying twins, triplets (more than one baby)

 Consequences of Placental Abruption to Infants

 Physicians and medical staff must react quickly when placental abruption occurs.
 If not, the placental abruption effects on the baby can be devastating, including: